Local and state lawmakers aren’t holding their breath waiting for the federal government to take action on guns.

 Cuomo said the state wants its laws to prevent dangerous people from getting weapons.

 Oregon Gov. Kate Brown signed a bill in March to prevent convicted stalkers and domestic violence offenders from buying and keeping guns.
-The law is intended to close what was known as the “boyfriend loophole” in the state’s gun law that had allowed convicted domestic abusers and stalkers to buy firearms if they weren’t married to the victim.
+The legislation is intended to close what was known as the “boyfriend loophole” in the state’s gun law that had allowed convicted domestic abusers and stalkers to buy firearms if they weren’t married to the victim.
 The law expands that to intimate partners, according to CNN affiliate KOIN.

-Weeks after the massacre at the Parkland high school, Rhode Island Gov. Gina Raimondo signed an executive order in February,
+Weeks after the massacre at the Parkland school, Raimondo signed an executive order creating a statewide “red flag” policy.

 Vermont Gov. Phil Scott signed sweeping gun control measures that ban bump stocks, limit rifle magazines to 10 rounds, require all gun transactions to be facilitated by a licensed dealer and raise the purchase age to 21.

 Residents will be permitted to keep larger-capacity magazines they already own.

 The legislation makes exceptions for law enforcement and the military and those who have taken gun safety courses.
 The bill was opposed by gun rights supporters who held a large protest in Montpelier in which they handed out free rifle magazines, capable of holding 30 rounds of ammunition.

-Bump stocks will be illegal in Washington state, starting July 2019.
+Bump stocks will be illegal in Washington state, starting in July 2019.
 From that date, police will be able to seize them.